IDMNYU/IDMPEDALS/docs/pedals.md

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/Wah2.png" target="_new"><img src = "./img/Wah2.png" title="Wah2 patcher" alt="Wah2 patcher"></a>

+This pedal uses the same premise as the last - a [wah-wah](https://en.wikipedia.org/wiki/Wah-wah_pedal) controlled by something other than a rocker pedal, and builds it out so that the wah frequency can be controlled by an [low frequency oscillator](https://en.wikipedia.org/wiki/Low-frequency_oscillation) (LFO).
+It also has a (simplified) version of the Mu-Tron-style envelope follower in the previous pedal that can be activated with a switch.
+The filter in this pedal is more complex as well: instead of a 2nd order lowpass filter, the filter is Peter McCulloch's implementation of the [Moog Ladder Filter](https://cycling74.com/tools/pm-ladder-moog-ladder-filter).

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/ICST_MoogLP24.gendsp.png" target="_new"><img src = "./img/ICST_MoogLP24.gendsp.png" title="Moog ladder filter patcher" alt="Moog ladder filter patcher"></a>

 ### EQ Formant